hiimjako/Smart-Agriculture/README.md

 Alberto Moretti IoT project 2021/2022

+# setup

+Create mosquitto image: `docker-compose up`

+Install java `Open JDK 17.0.2` and use it in the intelliJ project setup

 # How to run this project

-Create mosquitto image: `docker-compose up`

 Launch demo files: